RDFLib/rdflib/docs/index.rst

         (subjectN, predicateN, objectN)
      ]

-RDFLib graphs are not sorted containers; they have ordinary set operations (e.g. :meth:`~rdflib.Graph.add` to add a triple) plus methods that search triples and return them in arbitrary order.
+``rdflib`` graphs are not sorted containers; they have ordinary set operations (e.g. :meth:`~rdflib.Graph.add` to add a triple) plus methods that search triples and return them in arbitrary order.

 Contents
 ========